kehantan/labbook/docs/protein/expression.rst

+.. _protein-expression:

 Protein expression
 ==================

 * This procedure has to be carried out in laminar flow.
 * Do not use the laminar flow in cell culture room, as it could result in contamination.
-* Remember to plan experiments ahead and book laminar flow for bacteria work.
+* Remember to plan experiments ahead and book laminar flow and orbital shaker for bacteria work.

 Requires